laktoosivaba/cy/README.md

 This is not a protocol feature but a library feature, which is easy to add.
 The protocol requires no (nontrivial) changes to incorporate this.

+One specific use case can be found here: <https://forum.opencyphal.org/t/rfc-add-array-of-ports/1878>

+An asterisk `*` should match a given topic name segment (between `/` like `abc/*/qwe` matches `abc/def/qwe`) and the matched string should be passed to the application via the callback.
+Similarly, `**` could perhaps be useful by analogy with glob patterns.

+More complex key expressions could eventually be supported in the spirit of Zenoh or even DDS.

 ### Type assignability checking